Giddy-K/fraud-detection/README.md

     - 3.3.
 Dealing with Unbalanced Data
         - 3.3.1.
 Balancing Data via Oversampling with SMOTE
         - 3.3.2.
 Subsampling Data from the Original Dataset
         - 3.3.3.
-Performing SMOTE on the New Data
+Performing SMOTE on the New Data.

 4. **Machine Learning Pipeline**
     - Overview of the final pipeline including data preprocessing, feature engineering, model training, and evaluation.